scaleway/scaleway-cli/docs/commands/jobs.md

-### Run an existing job definition by its unique identifier.
-This will create a new job run
+### Run an existing job definition using its unique identifier and create a new job run

-Run an existing job definition by its unique identifier.
-This will create a new job run.
+Run an existing job definition using its unique identifier and create a new job run.

 **Usage:**